TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/elemental-damping.md

 ![displacement history](elemental-damping-ex.svg)

-Because those two elements are not connected/coupled with each other.
-They respond independently and follow the assigned damping ratios.
+Because those two elements are not connected/coupled with each other, they respond independently and follow the assigned damping ratios.
 This is not practically useful but demonstrates the idea of elemental damping.
-In actual applications, a reference damping ratio curve can be defined to control the overall damping behavior of the system.
+In actual applications, a reference damping ratio curve can be defined to control the overall damping behaviour of the system.
 Then different damping ratios can be assigned to different elements.